ole1986/wp-ispconfig3/readme.txt

 You should have received a copy of the GNU General Public License along with WP Nofollow More Links.
 If not, see <http://www.gnu.org/licenses/>.

 == Changelog ==

+= 1.3.0 =
+* IMPORTANT: moved billing (invoice) parts to a separate plugin "WC-InvoicePdf"
+* IMPORTANT: Please install the WC-InvoicePdf plugin to migrate your PDF / Recurring settings

 = 1.2.1 =
 * fixed "my account" page when displaying the invoice details